 In which process do you carry out the workarounds?

-You carry out workarounds in the control risks process.
-Implementing workarounds sometimes results in a change request.
+As discussed, workarounds are responses to unidentified risks and involve controlling risks.
+So, you carry out workarounds in the control risks process.
+Implementing workarounds can cause a change request.